Prevention of Separation Anxiety in Puppies: How and When to Introduce and Build on Alone Time

 Step 1: Let Your Puppy Follow You and Build a Secure Attachment

-Before introducing alone time, it's crucial to let your puppy follow you around and develop a secure attachment.
+Before introducing alone time, it's crucial to let your puppy follow you around and develop, what we refer to, a secure attachment.
 This means allowing the puppy to be by your side as you go about your daily activities.
 This constant proximity helps your puppy feel safe and secure, building trust and strengthening the bond between you and your pup.
 Making sure that your puppies needs are met, are absolutely paramount!
 Do not let your puppy ‘cry it out’, they need to know that you will come back and meet their needs.

-When I bring a young puppy home, they sleep in the bedroom or I sleep downstairs with me, and then gradually transitioning (if appropriate) to either them sleeping downstairs, or me gradually moving upstairs.
+When I bring a young puppy home, they sleep in the bedroom or I sleep downstairs with me, and then gradually transitioning (if appropriate) to either them sleeping downstairs, or me gradually moving upstairs when they are ready.

 Step 2: Gradually Introduce Short Periods of Alone Time

-Once your puppy has developed a secure attachment, it's time to gradually introduce alone time.
+Once your puppy is confident that their needs will be met, it's time to gradually introduce alone time.
 Start with short intervals of going out of sight, while your puppy can still follow you.
 For example, go and get something from the kitchen, or ‘make a meal’ out of making a cup of tea (go and put the kettle on, return, go and get the mug out of the cupboard – return and so on).

-Begin with just a few seconds and gradually increase the duration as the puppy becomes more comfortable being on their own.
+Begin with just a few seconds and gradually increase the duration as the puppy becomes less inclined to follow you.
 You may get to make that cup of tea in one go!
-J

 This is all without leaving the house, and very important that your puppy is able to follow you, so they know where you are.